DNA Evidence Analysis

 Testing Status

-4 testers, all descending from Mary Ann Hamall Byron (Owen's sister).
+4 testers descend from Mary Ann Hamall Byron (Owen's sister).
 Three testers are a father and his two daughters—effectively two independent data points.
-5 testers descend from Owen Hamall's direct line, but all are siblings (children of Thomas Kenny Hamall), functioning as a single data point.
-The genealogical bottleneck remains: no cousins exist within the Chicago line for triangulation. (the Thomas Kenny line has no 1st, 2nd, or 3rd cousins to compare).
+5 testers descend from Owen Hamall's direct line, but all are siblings (children of Thomas Kenny Hamall), functioning as a single data point in conventional autosomal analysis.
+No 1st, 2nd, or 3rd paternal-side cousins exist for triangulation.

 | Internal matches | 15–20 cM range |